Rashid Khan

 In March 2018, during the 2018 Cricket World Cup Qualifier, he captained Afghanistan for the first time in an ODI match.
-At the age of 19 years and 165 days, he became the youngest player to captain an international side.
+At the age of 19 years and 165 days, he became the youngest player to captain an international team.
 In the final of the Cricket World Cup Qualifier, against the West Indies, Khan became the fastest and youngest bowler to take 100 wickets in ODIs when he dismissed Shai Hope.
 He took 44 matches to take his 100th dismissal, breaking the previous record of 52 matches, set by Mitchell Starc of Australia.
 In June 2018, he became the fastest bowler, in terms of time, to take 50 wickets in T20Is.
 He reached the milestone in two years and 220 days, in the first T20I against Bangladesh.
 In October 2021, he also became the fastest bowler, in terms of matches, to take 100 wickets in T20I cricket, in his 53rd match.

 In April 2019, the Afghanistan Cricket Board (ACB) named Khan as the team's new T20I captain, replacing Asghar Afghan.
 Khan was also appointed as the vice-captain of the ODI squad.
 In June 2019, during the 2019 Cricket World Cup, Khan played in his 100th international cricket match for Afghanistan.
 Following the World Cup, Khan was appointed as captain of the Afghanistan cricket team across all formats.
 However, in December 2019, the ACB reappointed Asghar Afghan as the captain of the Afghanistan cricket team across all formats.
 In 2017 Rashid Khan won Associate Cricketer of the Year award and also in December 2020, Rashid Khan was named the ICC Men's T20I Cricketer of the Decade.

-Early life and education
+Early life, education and personal life

 Rashid Khan was born in 1998 in a Shinwari Pashtun family in Nangarhar, Eastern Afghanistan.
 His family, including ten siblings, hails from Jalalabad and owned a tyre business in Nangarhar until the Afghan war.
 Rashid's family fled the war and lived in Pakistan for a few years.

-Rashid grew up playing cricket with his brothers and idolised Pakistani all-rounder Shahid Afridi, after whom he stylised his bowling action, and South African batsman AB de Villiers.
+Rashid grew up playing cricket with his brothers and idolised Pakistani all-rounder Shahid Afridi, after whom he stylised his bowling action and South African batsman AB de Villiers.
 Although initially more proficient as a batsman, he later excelled in leg-spin bowling.

 Rashid attended the Islamia College Peshawar, where he studied computer science until 2013, having gained admission due to his sports skills.
 He came to prominence in 2014 when he performed notably in matches played in Peshawar when the Afghan cricket team toured Pakistan.

-Rashid was married on October 3, 2024, in Kabul, sharing this special occasion with his three brothers, who also tied the knot on the same day.

-He got second married on 12 November 2025.
+Rashid was married on 3 October 2024, in Kabul, sharing this special occasion with his three brothers, who also tied the knot on the same day.
+In accordance with Sharia law, he married again on 12 November 2025.